arthur-van-acker/python-gui-project-template/docs/TEMPLATE-USAGE-GUIDE.md

 ## 5. Leverage the Multi-Frontend Entry Point

-`python -m tictactoe` is a dispatcher that selects a frontend via `--ui` or environment variables.
+`python -m tictactoe` (rename this module after cloning) is a dispatcher that selects a frontend via `--ui` or environment variables.

 **How to adapt it:**
 1. Register new frontends in `tictactoe.__main__.py` by extending the `FRONTENDS` map.